 These publishers give MIT authors the right, without asking permission or paying a fee, to use, with appropriate credit, figures, tables and brief excerpts in the author’s own scientific, scholarly and educational works:

 - American Chemical Society (ACS)*

 - Taylor & Francis

 *ACS and Elsevier allow similar rights but with limitations: Authors can incorporate a maximum of two figures (including charts, tables, graphs and other images) from a journal article or book chapter or five figures per journal volume in academic works, research papers and scholarly publications and presentations for non-commercial purposes.

 ACS, Elsevier, Springer Nature, and Wiley also stipulate that the user must make appropriate credit, but also makes the point that if a separate copyright holder is identified in such figure or the figure is a complex illustration (for example an anatomical drawing, cartoon, map, or photograph) then permission should be sought from the publisher or copyright holder.

 In general, permission should be sought if the figure, table, or illustration indicates a copyright holder other than the publisher.

 How to take advantage of these terms

-If a publisher wants evidence of the permission to reuse figures, tables, or illustrations from journals published by AIP, Elsevier, IEEE, Sage, Springer, Taylor & Francis, or Wiley, authors can indicate permission was granted through a license signed by MIT with the publisher for access to the journals at MIT, and can point journal editors to this web page.
+If a publisher wants evidence of the permission to reuse figures, tables, or illustrations from journals published by one of these publishers authors can indicate permission was granted through a license signed by MIT with the publisher for access to the journals at MIT, and can point journal editors to this web page.

 Reuse with permission from the author